Distributional Inverse Homogenization: Background

 where $\mathbb{S}^{d-1}$ is the sphere embedded in $\bR^d$, and $P_\varrho(\,\cdot\,)=\langle \varrho, \,\cdot\,\rangle$.
 Numerically, the integral is approximated with $N_\varrho$ Monte-Carlo samples

 This metric is widely used because the Monte Carlo approximation requires evaluation only of one dimensional Wasserstein distances, which are analytically tractable.
 In contrast the Wasserstein distance is hard to compute in higher dimensional spaces or when there is large amounts of data.
+Thus, assuming $G^\dagger$ and $\bP_z$ are differentiable, we can approximate~\eqref{eq:measure^match_obj} via standard gradient descent through stochastic optimization methods such as Adam~\cite{kingma2014adam}.